aws-samples/getting-started-with-amazon-redshift-data-api/quick-start/javascript/README.md

 * For this tutorial, we’ll be setting the Lambda Handler as `index.handler`
 * IAM Role attached to your Redshift cluster having access to S3
 * IAM Role used by your Lambda function is attached with a policy - `AmazonRedshiftDataFullAccess` see more [here](https://docs.aws.amazon.com/redshift/latest/mgmt/data-api.html#data-api-access).
+* IAM Role attached to your Lambda function having access to `AmazonRedshiftFullAccess` role

 ## Walk-through